hugoj-goncalves/RoM-KimiAI/README.md

-# RoM-KimiAI
+# Return to Morroc - Homunculus (Kimi) AI
-Homunculus(Kimi) AI for Return to Morroc
+Homunculus(Kimi) AI for Return to Morroc, made in Lua programming language.

 ## How to "install"
 - Replace AI.lua in ReturnToMorroc/AI_sakray/USER_AI with AI.lua file from repo